TheOceanCleanupAlgorithms/ADVECT/README.md

 The model domain only includes the waters of the ocean above bathymetry (as defined by the non-null region in the ocean current vectorfield); particles cannot leave this domain, and thus the model does not include beaching or sedimentation.
 Instead, when particles are pushed against coastline/bathymetry, their out-of-domain displacement components are cropped to keep them in the model domain.
 This is the 3D analog of the frictionless coastlines used in the 2D kernel, and similarly allows particles to travel parallel to domain boundaries.

 ## Installation Instructions
-1. In a terminal, clone this repository and navigate to its root.
+1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) (if you don't already have it), to manage dependencies.
+If you are not already familiar with conda, what it is, and what it's for, you should read up [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
-2. Install ADVECT as a package by running
+2. Install ADVECT as a package by opening a terminal and running
    ```
-   pip install .
+   conda create -n advect  # create a fresh conda environment
+   conda activate advect   # enter the environment
+   conda install pip         # install pip (python package manager) into this environment
+   pip install ADVECTOR      # install ADVECTOR from a repository in ~the cloud~
    ```
-3. (Optional) Run tests

-    To ensure everything is working before you go through the effort of downloading forcing data, run `python -m pytest` from the repository root.
-If any tests do not pass, a first step is to check out the "hardware compatability" section below.
-4. Acquire forcing data
+3. Acquire forcing data

     Run ```ADVECTOR_download_sample_data``` and follow the prompts.
 5. Run example advection